 “alright...
-I understand financial ratios, as well as the different families of ratios and what they mean, but that doesn’t do me much good if I don’t know what it all means.”
+I understand financial ratios, as well as the different families of ratios, but that doesn’t do me much good if I don’t know what it all means.”

 If you were thinking this... then I am telepathic, and you would also be right!

 Financial ratios are just numbers on a page without further understanding and analyzing what they actually mean to a company and what that tells you about whether they are in good position to grow.

 But don’t worry, we’re pressing on in our ratio analysis joy ride, and the next stop is taking a look at the 5 step process for discovering whether a company’s financial ratios are trending in the right direction and how it stacks up to their industry group.

 The 5 Step Framework for Interpreting a Company’s Financial Ratios